 First, make sure no one else was driving your vehicle.
-As noted above, toll payment processors can only charge the owner of the vehicle, so if someone in your family or a friend was driving it, you will still get the bill.
-Keep in mind that you may receive a Pay By Mail bill if your tag account has been depleted.
+As noted above, toll payment processors can only charge the owner of the vehicle, so if someone in your family or a friend was driving your vehicle, you will still get the bill.
+Keep in mind that you may receive a Pay By Mail bill if your electronic tag account is not active (up-to-date information and funded).
 If you feel you have received a bill in error or received the same bill twice, call the customer service number toll-free at (833) 762-8655 or (512) 410-0562.

 - Pay your Pay By Mail toll bills in person at any ACE Cash Express store location nationwide.
 Click here to find the store nearest you.